Wikimetal/InjectusJS/README.md

 How it works?

-- Fist you should define your clases and interfaces.
+- Fist you should define your classes and interfaces.
 Remember that in javascript interfaces are simulated.

   *Define the interface*
   **function IInterface(){}**